 Paul has also been the play by play voice of University Trojan Football and Mexia Blackcat Football.
 As well as contributing to Baylor Football pre-game shows over the past few seasons.

 A 2002 graduate of Florida State University, Paul came to Waco from Tampa, Florida.
 He has lived in 6 states (Tennessee, Pennsylvania, California, Louisiana, Florida, and Texas).
 After college, he hit the road as a stand up comic.
 Needing the steady paycheck that a real job provided, he came to Waco to be closer to his family.

-Paul’s parents, Pete and Lana live in Waco as does his sister Laura and her two sons Luke and Leo.
+Paul’s mother, Lana, lives in Waco as does his sister Laura with her husband, Brandon Lilley, her two sons Luke and Leo and her two step daughters Hana and Angelica.
 He also has a chocolate lab named Woodrow.
 Paul is a lifelong fan of the Dallas Cowboys and Boston Red Sox.
 He comes from a long line of Texas A&M Aggies, but has grown to love the Baylor Bears in his time in Central Texas.

 Meet Butch Henry

 Butch Henry, “The Icon,” is a Central Texas Legend.
 One of the great Little League Coaches in Central Texas history, he joined Tom Barfield as a co-host on The Ticket almost 15 years ago.
 The longest tenured staple of “You Make the Call” was also the subject of the 1st ever Texas Sports Hall of Fame Roast in 2005.
 Butch is a 1963 graduate of Baylor University.
 His wife, Barbara, has been the show’s wardrobe coordinator since it’s inception.